guerda/license-report-demo/README.md

 ===================

 A demo project for the [license-report Ant task](https://github.com/guerda/license-report/).
+This project shows, how the Ant task can be included in your project and how it is configured.
+A sample output can be found here: [Sample Report for license-report-demo](guerda.github.com/license-report/license-report-demo-results.html)

 Usage
 -----
 1. Grab the source
 2. Call `ant build.xml` with you favourite Ant installation
-3. Enjoy the report in your standard output and the generated XML file.
+3. Enjoy the report in your standard output, the generated XML file and the HTML file!
-4. (Optional) Transform the XML with `license-report.xsl` from the task to a nice HTML file.
-This will be done automatically in future versions.

 License
 -------